terraref/tutorials/videos/first_walkthrough.md

 data.
 In addition there are weather stations and high resolution genome sequences for hundreds of varieties of Sorghum being monitored.

-These tutorials are to make these data accessible and useable.
+These tutorials are to make these data accessible and usable.
 I will provide an overview of how to use computational tools to get these data, and combine, plot, and analyze them.